 Q: Does Natural Resources Wales still offer a free plant/weed identification service?

 Yes.
-If you are not sure what the plants you want to treat, we can help.
-Talk to one of our officers based in your local area, to arrange sample identification.
+If you need to identify the plants you want to treat, we can help.
+Talk to one of our Biodiversity officers based in your local area, to arrange sample identification.
 Please do not send samples to our Permit Receipt Centre or to our central address.

 Q: What is a private water supply?